All general and specialized wards (except ICU, CCU, VIP, and “Operation Theaters”:

 Parking is available for all the visitors to the Hospital, where you have more than two hundred car parking .

-Taxis are available at the main entrance of the Hospital.
+Booking taxi is available at the customer service of the Hospital.

 Located on the ground floor by the main entrance the shops have many novelty and “must – have” items.
 Service include magazines, confectioneries & photo development.